Teejay128/link-scissor/README.md

 This project is still a work in progress, with a list of additional features to be added.
 Feel free to raise an issue, or make a pull request of your contribution.

 Thanks for Visiting, Leave A Star :heart

+### Features

+The main purpose is for data gathering and what not

+-   Link Scissor - Link Scraping
+-   Youtube Scraper
+-   Material (PDF) parser